Croakieee/GlassOTP/README.md

 ## Contributing

 Pull requests and improvements are welcome.

-If you discover a bug or have a feature request, please open an issue.
+If you find a bug or have a feature request, please open an issue.

 ## Disclaimer

 GlassOTP is an open source project provided without warranty.
 Use it at your own risk.

-For maximum security, always keep backup codes for your accounts.
+For maximum security, always keep recovery/backup codes for your accounts.

+See [LICENSE](LICENSE) for license terms.

 ## ☕ Support the Project